npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_tagging_transactions.md

 ## To tag a transaction:

-1. In the blue navigation pane on the left, select an account with the transaction you want to tag. <br/>This opens a list of account transactions.
+1. In the navigation pane on the left, select an account with the transaction you want to tag. <br/>This opens a list of account transactions.

 2. In the transactions list, click the dimmed flag on the left side of the transaction you want to tag. <br/>This opens a selection of color flags.